pingidentity/pingone-sample-python/README.md

     where `_venv` is a path to a new virtual environment Once a virtual environment has been created, it then should be “activated” via: `source _venv/bin/activate`

-3. Install all requirements by: `pip3 install -r requirements.txt`
+3. Install all requirements by: `pip3 install -r requirements.txt --use-feature=2020-resolver`

 4. Grab the following application configuration information from the admin console to replace placeholders in [config.cfg](config.cfg) with it: **ENVIRONMENT_ID**, **CLIENT_ID**, **CLIENT_SECRET** (if necessary), **OAUTH_REDIRECT_PATH**
 5. Start an application by: `python3 app.py`